rpgp/rpgp/docs/FAQ.md

 - All cryptographic primitives used in rPGP are implemented in Rust, whereas Sequoia by default uses Nettle, which is implemented in C, but also offers optional Rust backends.

+### Community standards

+The rPGP project is affiliated with the [Delta Chat](https://delta.chat/) project.
+The [Delta Chat Community Standards](https://delta.chat/en/community-standards) also apply for the rPGP project.